jsommers/cbook/programstructure.rst

 For a C program of any reasonable size, it is convenient to separate the functions that comprise the program into different text files.
 There are standard ways to organize source code in order to allow the functions in separate files to cooperate, and yet allow the compiler *build* a single executable.

 The process of compiling C programs is different than with Java, and has important implications for how source code must be organized within files.
-In particular, **C compilers make a single (top-to-bottom) pass over source code files.**   This process is *very much unlike the Java compiler*, which may make multiple passes over the same file, and which may compile *multiple* files in order to resolve code dependencies.
+In particular, **C compilers make a single (top-to-bottom) pass over source code files.**   This process is *very much unlike the Java compiler*, which may make multiple passes over the same file, and which may automatically compile *multiple* files in order to resolve code dependencies (e.g., if a class is used in one file but defined in another, the compiler will compile *both* files).

+.. _compilation-phases:

 There are three basic steps involved in compiling a C program: *preprocessing*, *compilation* of C source code to machine code (or assembly) (also called *object code*, and *linking* of multiple object files into a single binary executable program.
 Each of these steps are described below.

-.. _compilation-phases:

 .. figure:: figures/compilesteps.*
    :align: center

    The three basic steps when compiling C programs are *preprocessing*, *compilation*, and *linking*.

 The preprocessing step
 ----------------------

 The preprocessing step happens just prior to the compilation phase.
 The C preprocessor looks for any *preprocessor directives* in the source code, which are any lines starting with ``#``.
 The preprocessor then performs some actions specified by the directive.
-The text resulting from the preprocessor's action is then fed directly and automatically to the compilation phase.
+The text resulting from the preprocessor's action is then fed directly (and automatically) to the compilation phase.

 Since a C compiler makes a single pass over a ``.c`` file, it must be made aware of all the types and signatures in order to correctly and successfully complete the compilation process.
 That is, if an unknown data type is encountered in the single top-to-bottom pass, the compiler will report an error.
 For example, here is some source code that will *not* compile correctly: